How to Start a Kitchen Garden in India

 1. Pick the Right Location

-Most greens require 4-6 hours of sunlight.
-For a home kitchen garden, any sunny windowsill or balcony that receives plenty of bright sunlight is good.
+Most greens need 4-6 hours of sunlight.
+For a home kitchen garden, any sunny windowsill or balcony where bright light comes naturally will be good.

 2. Go for Container Gardening